Sairamakrishnen/Azure-RBAC-to-users/README.md

 ## Getting started:

-* Sign-in/ login to the Azure account.
+* Sign in to the Azure account.
 * Select your default subcription.

 ## Contents in this repository